-- 1) The formation of a new SWG and approval of the SWG charter, revisions of existing SWG charters, and dissolution of SWGs. - 2) Approval of Project Initiation Forms for new work or revision of existing work; assignment of the p Project Initiation Form to an SWG. - 3) Decisions for reaffirmation and withdrawals from publication.

-- 4) Approval to advance a draft standard to public review. - 5) Decision to approve and advance a draft standard or guideline to SSC approval.
+- The formation of a new SWG and approval of the SWG charter, revisions of existing SWG charters, and dissolution of SWGs. - Approval of PIFs for new work or revision of existing work; assignment of the PIF to an SWG. - 3) Decisions for reaffirmation and withdrawals from publication. - 4) Approval to advance a draft standard to public review. - 5) Decision to approve and advance a draft standard or guideline to SSC approval.